 It’s clear there are many advantages of telecommuting, so why do some companies allow employees to work from home, but others don’t?
 The majority of managers trust their employees, but one-third say they feel more confident knowing they can collaborate with and oversee their employees while they’re working.

 Back in 2013, Yahoo!
 CEO Marissa Mayer ended all work-from-home policies at the multinational technology company.
-Mayer claimed the decision was based on her desire to improve the company culture and bring employees back to working side-by-side in an effort to communicate and
+Mayer claimed the decision was based on her desire to improve the company culture and bring employees back to working side-by-side in an effort to communicate and collaborate more effectively.

 Mayer’s decision received much backlash from the media and people supporting telecommuting, but others agreed that working from home could diminish the innovation that often comes with casual conversations and collaboration around the office.